Pylons/pyramid/docs/narr/introduction.rst

 :app:`Pyramid` is a Python web application *framework*.
 It is designed to make creating web applications easier.
 It is open source.

-.. sidebar:: Frameworks vs. Libraries
+.. sidebar:: What Is a Framework?

-   A *framework* differs from a *library* in one very important way: library code is always *called* by code that you write, while a framework always *calls* code that you write.
-Using a set of libraries to create an application is usually easier than using a framework initially, because you can choose to cede control to library code you have not authored very selectively.
-But when you use a framework, you are required to cede a greater portion of control to code you have not authored: code that resides in the framework itself.
-You needn't use a framework at all to create a web application using Python.
-A rich set of libraries already exists for the platform.
-In practice, however, using a framework to create an application is often more practical than rolling your own via a set of libraries if the framework provides a set of facilities that fits your application requirements.
+   A *framework* provides capabilities that developers can enhance or extend.
+A web application framework provides many of the common needs of building web applications allowing developers to concentrate only on the parts that are specific to their application.

+   Every framework makes choices about how a particular problem should be solved.
+When developers choose to use a framework, they cede control over the portions of their application that are provided by the framework.
+It is possible to write a complete web application without any framework, by using Python libraries.
+In practice, however, it is often more practical to use a framework, so long as your chosen framework fits the requirements of your application.

 Pyramid follows these design and engineering principles: